Samsung/tizen-docs/docs/platform/porting/connectivity.md

 ### Porting the OAL interface

 The following OAL scripts are run during the Bluetooth stack start and end sequences.
-These scripts invoke the Bluetooth chip-specific (such as Broadcom and Spreadtrum) scripts, provided by the chipset vendor to perform chip-specific configuration.
+These scripts invoke the Bluetooth chip-specific (such as Broadcom and Spreadtrum) scripts, provided by the chipset vendor, to perform chip-specific configuration.
 These scripts are available in the `bluetooth-dev-tools.under` package.
 When this package is installed, it copies the following scripts in the `/usr/etc/Bluetooth/` directory:

 - `bt-stack-up.sh`
 - `bt-stack-down.sh`